SamSoup/LinIF/README.md

 * Optionally, run `inspect_examples.ipynb` with the appropriate scores and dataset loading code to inspect top influential examples for each query.

+Note:

+Influence scores are very large in magnitude.
+Ideally, influence scores need to be divided by the total number of training data points.
+However, the code does not normalize the scores.
+If you would like, you can divide the scores with the total number of data points (or tokens for language modeling) used to train the model.

 ## Generating Outputs

 To accomodate free-text queries, we provide a `generate.py` to generation responses from a model and save it at a desired location as input to query the model.
 The expected run command is something like: